phoepsilonix/p7zip-full/README.md

    - Level: 9 best compression
    - Level: 10 best with extreme parsing (can be very slow) NOT RECOMMEND

-1. [PKImplode] is LZ variant used in PKZIP.
-Implementation adopted from StormLib 9.24.
+1. PKImplode is LZ variant used in PKZIP.
+Implementation adopted from [StormLib] 9.24.

 1. [BALZ] is ROLZ based compressor.

-1. [BCM] is BWT+CM based compressor.
+1. BCM v1.60 is BWT+CM based compressor.

 ## Build Binary
 #### (Currently only supports CLI, if you want to do GUI please contact us)